ethereum/consensus-specs/specs/merge/fork-choice.md

 ### `ExecutionEngine`

-The following methods are added to the `ExecutionEngine` protocol for use in the fork choice:
+*Note*: The `forkchoice_updated` function is added to the `ExecutionEngine` protocol to signal the fork choice updates.

+The body of this function is implementation dependent.
+The Engine API may be used to implement it with an external execution engine.

 #### `forkchoice_updated`

-This method performs two actions *atomically*:
+This function performs two actions *atomically*:
 * Re-organizes the execution payload chain and corresponding state to make `head_block_hash` the head.
 * Applies finality to the execution state: it irreversibly persists the chain of all execution payloads and corresponding state, up to and including `finalized_block_hash`.